-The Center for Energy Transition conducts and transfers interdisciplinary research that allows society to advance an energy transition towards economical, environmentally friendly, socially acceptable and reliable energy demand and supply.
+The Center for Energy Transition (CENTRA) at the Faculty of Engineering and Sciences of Universidad Adolfo Ibáñez conducts and transfers interdisciplinary research that enables society to advance in an energy transition toward economical, environmentally friendly, socially acceptable, and secure energy supply and usage systems.

 Integration of predictive and prescriptive approaches in stochastic optimization